Clinical Governance/Quality - RHW

 Each Division has established a Quality and Safety Committee that reports to the RHW Patient Safety and Quality Committee. (see below)

-There are two (2) peak hospital-wide Committees that support the RHW Quality and Safety Framework.
+There is one peak hospital-wide Committee that support the RHW Quality and Safety Framework.

 Quality and Patient Safety Committee